-Make sure you cover all sides of the steak with the dry rub.
+Make sure you cover all sides of the steak with a dry rub.

-If your dry rub is not sticking to the meat, you can add rub a bit of olive oil into the meat then re-apply the seasoning.
+If your dry rub is not sticking to the meat, you can add rub a bit of olive oil to the meat and then reapply the seasoning.

 Please note that this recipe calls for Kosher salt, not table salt.